bhisaac/5eFP/5eFP-SRD.md

 5. **Guidance.** 5eFP is designed to support players with their existing counselors, therapists, teachers, and guides.
 It’s recommended that players ally with guides for self-reflection, as humans often fall into self-deceit.
 The content generated during 5eFP sessions can serve as material for discussion with these guides, who can also suggest suitable gameplay explorations.
 One goal of 5eFP is to foster these collaborative relationships.
 6. **Therapeutic but _not therapy_.** 5eFP games can be therapeutic by revealing hidden parts of ourselves.
 Taking brief notes during the game is important, as these sessions are not therapy, and your GM won’t pause to process them.
 Players adapt and integrate experiences spontaneously.
 At the end of the session, there will be time for journaling, and further processing can occur later with a guide or teacher.

-# A New Way to Play TRPGs
+# A New Way to Play

 5eFP is different from other TRPGs.
-Although many of its game features are inspired by and based on the D20 fifth edition rules, they have been simplified to create a new core set of rules outlined in this section.
+While many of its game features are based on the D20 fifth edition rules, many are simplified and restructured to create a new set of rules outlined in this section.
 GMs and PCs must understand these differences before moving on to other sections, such as character creation or creating a setting handbook.

 ## Game Terms

 ### World Map

-The world map partly drives a 5eFP game's story and content.
+The world map drives the game's story and content.
 It is a top-down illustration of the game world or region divided into a 14-square by 14-square grid.
 Each square within the grid is measured 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.
 The map contains (9) 2x2 world map tiles for each cardinal direction, (3) 2x2 world map tiles for each hybrid ordinal direction, and (1) 2x2 HQ tile.
 A road, path, or trail divides hybrid world map tiles in two parts from the SW corner to the NE corner and shares characteristics found on adjacent world map tile directions.

 **Removing Obscuring Tiles.** Before you move onto a map tile covered by an obscuring tile, turn over the obscuring tile.
 The underside of an obscuring tile may display one of several possible icons.
 - **Red Orb or Solid Red Circle.** The obscuring tile covered a foothold (see _Foothold_ below).